opea-project/docs/getting-started/README.md

 # Getting Started with OPEA
-In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including Amazon Web Services (AWS), Google Cloud Platform (GCP), IBM Cloud, Microsoft Azure and Oracle Cloud enabling you to choose the best fit for your specific needs and requirements.
+In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including Amazon Web Services (AWS), Google Cloud Platform (GCP), IBM Cloud, Microsoft Azure and Oracle Cloud Infrastructure, enabling you to choose the best fit for your specific needs and requirements.
 For additional deployment targets, see the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html).

 ## Understanding OPEA's Core Components